 12.1.
 Relevance - User Needs

-Major users of energy prices are the European Commission (Eurostat) as well as the Federal Government, i.e. the Federal Ministry for Economic Affairs and Energy, business associations and interest groupings of various industrial branches at the national level.
+Major users of energy prices are the European Commission (Eurostat) as well as the Federal Government, i.e. the Federal Ministry for Economic Affairs and Energy, business associations and interest groups of various industrial branches at the national level.

 12.2.
 Relevance - User Satisfaction

 The FSO conducts user satisfaction surveys in various sectors of statistics.
 The Statistical Advisory Committee (Statistischer Beirat) represents the interests of the users of federal statistics and regularly consults with the FSO.
-Additionally, user satisfaction is measured by the number of monthly visits on specialized publications on the website of the FSO, quarterly downloads from the on-line database “GENESIS” and the number of external queries via the costumer management system.
+Additionally, user satisfaction is measured by the number of monthly visits on specialized publications on the website of the FSO, quarterly downloads from the online database “GENESIS” and the number of external queries via the costumer management system.

 12.3.
 Completeness